 Marketing technology in the Age of Agility The global pandemic has accelerated conversations about technology usage.
-Technology buyers need to know they are maximising value by investing in agile solutions that offer a long, term positive outcome.
+Technology buyers need to know they are maximizing value by investing in agile solutions that offer a long, term positive outcome.
 Only those who are responsive to change and willing to adapt will take full advantage of the Age of Agility.
 Key lessons for marketers wanting to thrive:

 1

 The anonymous buyer is here to stay

 By the time they reach out to you, a significant proportion of potential buyers have already researched your company.

 2

 Established or Challenger?
 Buyers want both

-Buyers in EMEA want the innovation and flexibility offered by challenger brands.
+Buyers in Latin America want the innovation and flexibility offered by challenger brands.
 But they also want the reliability that experienced vendors can offer.
 You need to be both ... at once.

 3

 Say hello to the IT Facilitator

-As business operations become increasingly digital, IT is moving away from a top-down decision maker function.
+As business operations across Latin America become increasingly digital, IT decision-makers have moved away from a top-down decision maker function to a key business partner that facilitates technology buying.

 4

 The end user is your extended brand

 Your offering might be best-in-class, but buyers won't take your word for it.
 How do you prove it?

-5

-Open Frontier: The Post Sales Gap is up for grabs

-As budgets are ever-more scrutinised, post-sale support is paramount.

-Marketers should seize the opportunity to greater value for existing customers.
+5 Open Frontier: The Post Sales Gap is up for grabs As budgets are ever-more scrutinized, post-sale support is paramount.
+Marketers should seize the opportunity to help inform, drive, and optimize programs that unlock greater value for existing customers.
 Survey respondents and methodology: